tlbueno/k8s-resources-setup/README.md

 # k8s-resources-setup
 A set resources to get deployed on kubernetes or openshift cluster

 The goal of this project is to have a simple way to prepare a kubernetes or openshift cluster with some basic resources/tools for tests, experiments and proof of concepts.
-Initially it contains the resources for experiment the [ArtemisCloud operator](https://artemiscloud.io)
+It was created to provide the resources to experiment the [ArtemisCloud operator](https://artemiscloud.io) but may be used as a general tool to provision a cluster

 ### Require tools